-Super easy and loaded with goodies, this sheet pan leftover pulled pork nachos is a perfect way to feed a crowd while watching the big game or your favorite movie.
+Super easy and loaded with goodies, this sheet pan pulled pork nachos is a perfect way to use up leftover pulled pork AND feed a crowd while watching the big game or your favorite movie.
 Find more leftover pulled pork recipes here.

-Ever since my husband mastered our kamado grill, he makes the best smoked pulled pork.
-Even my dad, after living in Houston for 35 years, swears the hubby’s smoked brisket is just as good as what he enjoyed in Texas.
+Ever since we mastered our kamado grill, we make the best smoked pulled pork.
+Even my dad, after living in Houston for 35 years, is convinced that our smoked brisket is just as good as what he enjoyed in Texas.

-My poor kids get no sympathy from their friends when they complain that dad smoked a pork roast at home.
+My poor kids get no sympathy from their friends when they complain that we have 6-pound of smoked pork at home.
 Again.
 Yeah, first world problems in my house.
 With all of that smoked pulled pork, we end up with a lot of leftover pulled pork.
 And that’s where the fun begins for me!

 Did you know that nachos is a Tex-Mex dish?
 It originated from a small town in Mexico in 1943, just past the border from Eagle Pass, Texas.
 Originally created as a snack for his American patrons, Ignacio “Nacho” Anaya served up fried triangles of tortillas topped with cheddar cheese and pickled jalapeño peppers.